webmechanicx/Responsive-Bulma-Cards/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/685f7496-90c6-45d1-a6b6-132e470c857d/deploy-status)](https://app.netlify.com/sites/responsive-bulma-cards/deploys)

 # Responsive Bulma Cards
-A growing collection of responsive cards that you can use or copy-paste in your @bulma projects.
+A growing collection of responsive cards that you can use or copy-paste in your <a href="https://github.com/jgthms/bulma" target="_blank">@bulma</a> projects.

 # Demo Preview
 Responsive Bulma card hosted in netlify.
 Please have a look.